 |Key Feature||KOHO Prepaid Card||KOHO Premium Prepaid Card|

 The KOHO Premium Prepaid Card operates just like the KOHO prepaid card but with some advanced features and benefits.
-While both prepaid cards offer the same 1.2% interest on balance, they differ widely as you can see from the table above.
+While both prepaid cards offer 0.5 cash back on every other purchase, they differ widely as you can see from the table above.

-With the KOHO Premium Card, you will earn 2% cashback on groceries, restaurants and transportation spending.
-Most importantly, you will earn up to 5% extra cashback at select merchants with the premium card.
+With the KOHO Premium Card, you will earn 2% interest on your balance and 2% cashback on groceries, restaurants and transportation spending.
+Most importantly, you will earn extra cashback at select merchants with the premium card.

 In addition, you will enjoy one free monthly international ATM withdrawal and unlimited free foreign transactions with the KOHO Premium Card.

 But unlike the KOHO Prepaid Card which has no monthly fees, the premium card has a $9 fee per month or an $84 fee per year with a 30-day free trial.

 Note that KOHO has another card known as “Frozen Cherry Soda” or “Essential” which charges $4 per month.
 The card offers 1% cashback on selected purchases and 0.25% on every other purchases.
 Other features of this card includes:

 - Credit building at $7/month

 The MogoCard is one of the top competitors of KOHO Prepaid for obvious reasons.

 While they both charge no monthly fees, the KOHO KOHO Prepaid Card operates on the Mastercard network and MogoCard operates on the Visa network.

 Beyond these similarities, the two prepaid cards differ considerably.
 Unlike the KOHO Prepaid Card, the MogoCard doesn’t have cashback and interest on the balance.